 Configuring Logging

-This section provides information for using messaging API logging, and includes the following APIs:
+This section provides information for using logging for the following PubSub+ Messaging APIs:

-The Java RTO API uses Java's default java.util.logging framework.
-Log levels in The Java RTO API correspond with certain log levels in the C API.
+The PubSub+ Java RTO API uses Java's default java.util.logging framework.
+Log levels in the PubSub+ Java RTO API correspond with certain log levels in the PubSub+ C API.
 The table below shows the mapping of log levels between the APIs.

 Severe